 My closest friends are more successful filmmakers than I am.
 Their success makes me happy.
 I am so grateful they are always only a text away.
 They are the only people I can truly commiserate or rejoice with.

 It’s okay to be straightforward about what you want.
-The best way to do it is to come from a place of being in service — to your friend, to the project, to whatever it is you’re courting.
+The best way to do it is to come from a place of being of service — to your friend, to the project, to whatever it is you’re courting.
 Make it about helping.

 If you’re nervous about approaching friends for a job, here’s some very practical advice: